Fabi-Aco/FastestFingerFirst/README.md

 # FastestFingerFirst
 A real-time quiz buzzer IC-based system that identifies the fastest participant to respond.
 Built for competitive quiz events, this project captures input from multiple users and determines who buzzed in first.
 Ideal for classrooms, online quizzes, or event competitions.
+For details, please refer to the [project PDF guide](./FastestFingerFirst.pdf).